webbuilders-group/GridFieldDetailFormAddNew/README.md

  * Download and copy folder to SilverStripe root directory.
  * Run ?flush=all

+ By default the "add new" button is added to all detail forms.
+You can disable this functionality in your config.yml using

+	 GridFieldAddNewExtension:
+	   use_data_extension: true

-Use the addComponent function to add the GridFieldDetailFormAddNew component
+If you instead prefer to add the button manually to a detail form use the addComponent function to add the GridFieldDetailFormAddNew component.

     $config = new GridFieldConfig_Base();
 	$config->addComponent(new GridFieldDetailFormAddNew());

-When working with one of the pre-configured GridFieldConfigs you must first remove the default GridFieldDetailForm component and then add the new GridFieldDetailFormAddNew
+When working with one of the pre-configured GridFieldConfigs you must first remove the default GridFieldDetailForm component and then add the GridFieldDetailFormAddNew component.

     $config = new GridFieldConfig_RecordEditor();
     $config->removeComponentsByType('GridFieldDetailForm');